Morarka Finance (BOM:511549) E10: ₹7.33 (As of Mar. 2026)

 Morarka Finance Business Description

 Morarka Finance Ltd is an India-based non-banking financial company engaged in the financial business.
-It is involved in activities related to portfolio management which includes investment in securities, corporate advisory services, and advancement of loans.
+It is involved in activities related to portfolio management, investment in securities, corporate advisory services, and others.